We are a mainstream Academy School, with a learning support base which provides a range of support and interventions for students with SEN.

 Who to contact

-If you are concerned about your child, please contact the Learning Zone on 01993 825310.
-We will then be able to pass you on to the correct person.
+If you are concerned about your child, please contact Reception on 01993 823303.
+They will be able to pass you on to the correct person.

 If you would like to provide feedback to us about SEN provision, please contact Mrs G Hudson: email@example.com our SENCo.